SaschaWillems/ModernVkTriangle/README.md

 * [Fences](https://docs.vulkan.org/spec/latest/chapters/synchronization.html#synchronization-fences) are used to signal work completion from GPU to CPU.
 We use them when we need to make sure that a resource used by both GPU and CPU is free to be modified on the CPU.
 * [Semaphores](https://docs.vulkan.org/spec/latest/chapters/synchronization.html#synchronization-semaphores) are used to control access to resources on the GPU-side (only).
 We use them to ensure proper ordering for things like presentation.
 * [Pipeline barriers](https://docs.vulkan.org/spec/latest/chapters/synchronization.html#synchronization-pipeline-barriers) are used to control resource access within a GPU queue.
-We use them for access and layout transitions of images.
+We use them for layout transitions of images.

 Fences and semaphores are objects that we have to create and store, barriers will be discussed later: